sdonohoo/forecasting/internal_docs/tsperf_rules.md

     * cost in each run

 11. Create pull request for review

+### Pull request process

+This section describes the Pull Request Process that we (the framework team) would like to use for the TSPerf development process as well as for the benchmark implementation development.
+The process applies for both document and code development.

+#### Terms Definition

+* Approver  - A person who is designated to approve PRs
+* Developer - A person who develops code or documents
+* Pull Request - A request to merge code or documents into the master branch
+* Reviewer - A person who is assigned to review a PR by the developer

+#### Pull Request PR Process

+1. Code/docs development is performed by the developers on a separated brancg outside of the master branch
+2. Upon completion of a given task the developer will issue a PR that includes the following elements:
+   * Code/Doc to be reviewed
+   * List of reviewers (at least one reviewer)
+   * Designated approver
+3. Each of the listed reviewers should review and provide comments for the PR
+4. Comments could be of 2 types:
+   * General notes that don't require change or update of the submitted code/doc
+   * Comment with a request to change the code/doc
+5. The designated approver should:
+   * Collect all comments and verify implementation
+   * Review the entire code/doc for validity
+   * Approve the PR (after all comments are processed and completed)
+6. After the PR approval, the developer should merge the relevant code/doc into the master branch and resolve conflicts (if exist)

+#### Resource Planing Implications

+Since reviewing and approving PRs could be time consuming, it is important to plan and allocate resources in advance for that.
+Therefore, the following guidelines should be considered:

+* At the sprint planing, all expected PRs should be discussed based on inputs from all developers
+* At the sprint planning, the designated approver should be designated
+* The designated approver should estimate the required effort for reviewing all PRs and allocate the required time for the next sprint accordingly
+* A 2nd approver should be assigned in case of possible conflicts or time constraints
+* Developers should notify the reviewers in advance at the sprint planning
+* Other developers who take dependency on the PR's code should be included as reviewers
+* Reviewers should allocate time for the next sprint for reviewing

 ## Review of submissions
 The goal of the review is to validate the declared